NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Vehicles/Steam Giant.md

     desc: "10d10 (DC 29)"

   - name: "Flame Jet"
     desc: "`pf2:3` (fire) Two crew members each perform a 3-action activity on their turn to produce a gout of flames that erupts at the end of the second character's turn from any corner of any space the steam giant occupies.
-The flames deal 6d8 fire damage to each creature in a @Template[cone|distance:30] (DC 32 Reflex check save).
+The flames deal 6d8 fire damage to each creature in a 30-foot cone (DC 32 Reflex check save).
 The flame jet stops working if the steam giant is broken."